jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         )
         ...

-  and get random success or an :ref:`AssertionError`
+  and get random success or :ref:`AssertionError`

   .. code-block:: python